awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredRuby.md

 The following Ruby code snippet uses the credentials in a shared AWS credentials file on a local computer to authenticate a request to get all of the object key names in a specific bucket\.
 It does the following:

-1. Creates an instance of the `Aws::S3::Resource` class\.
+1. Creates an instance of the `Aws::S3::Client` class\.

-1. Makes a request to Amazon S3 by enumerating objects in a bucket using the `bucket` method of `Aws::S3::Resource`\.
+1. Makes a request to Amazon S3 by enumerating objects in a bucket using the `list_objects_v2` method of `Aws::S3::Client`\.
 The client generates the necessary signature value from the credentials in the AWS credentials file on your computer, and includes it in the request it sends to Amazon S3\.

 1. Prints the array of object key names to the terminal\.